tibssy/TVSphere/README.md

 # TVSphere

-TVSphere is a cross platform IP-TV app
+TVSphere is a Cross-Platform IP-TV app.

+---